MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/offline.md

 ---
 title: Store data on the device
-description: How to use the different data storage options in Progressive Web Apps to create resilient experiences.
+description: How to use the different data storage options in Progressive Web Apps to enable users to continue working even if the network connection becomes unstable or goes offline.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual